 FROM THE EDITORS

-Six hundred years after the first isolarii were published, we take up this portable, genre-bending format to navigate the turbulence of our times.
+Our books revive the extinct genre of isolarii—the ‘island books’ that emerged at the start of the Renaissance.
+Bound together were poems, stories, and artworks—each a supposed island, a space that held a singular idea.
+We take up this genre-bending format to navigate the turbulence of our times.
 Each book is a ready-to-hand island.
 Together, they are a growing archipelago.
 Islands from which to view the world anew.